 With its four-channel step sequencer, and up to 16 steps per track, the Polyend Mess is capable of creating complex – and interactive – sonic landscapes.
 At each individual step, the entire palette of parameters can be adjusted independently, including delay times, feedback levels, mix ratios, and filter cutoffs.
 And because each track can be individually clocked and shifted, it's possible build and layer complex rhythms and polyrhythms: Effect tracks can run in sync or be offset against each other, producing rich, dynamic textures.
 When the Polyend Mess is used like a traditional multi-effects unit, up to four effects can be used simultaneously.
 Either way, it's intuitive and easy to use thanks to its high-resolution display and a matrix of illuminated push buttons.
 MIDI I/O (TRS Type B), a USB-C port, and a microSD slot ensure smooth integration into studio or live setups.

-The Polyend Mess is ideal for musicians who want more than just the standard set of effects and to really get creative, not just musically but sonically.
-One group who stand to benefit particularly from this pedal's sequencing-powered possibilities are guitarists whose live performances revolve around controlling their effects in real time with dynamic parameter curves, versatile modulation patterns, or even spontaneous randomisation.
-Producers, sound designers, and ambient artists are also sure to find new approaches to manipulating and transforming sound with the Polyend Mess, whether they use it for creating structured sound collages, programming textured pads, or composing glitchy rhythms with controlled irregularity.
-Thanks to its compact design, rugged build, and intuitive user interface, the Polyend Mess will prove a reliable partner both on stage and in the studio.
-For anyone with an open mindset toward sonic experimentation, this tool serves as a creative control hub where the mere concept goes far beyond traditional effects units – and the implementation can deliver entirely new impulses for musical expression.
+The Polyend Mess is ideal for musicians who want more than just the standard set of effects.
+Guitarist in particular stand to benefit from this pedal's sequencing-powered possibilities, especially if their performances revolve around controlling their effects in real time with dynamic parameter curves, versatile modulation patterns, or even spontaneous randomisation.
+Sound designers and ambient artists are also sure to find new approaches to manipulating sound with the Mess, be it to create structured sound collages, textured pads, or glitchy rhythms with controlled irregularity.
+With its compact design, rugged build, and intuitive interface, the Mess will prove a reliable partner for anyone with an open mindset toward sonic experimentation, serving as a creative hub whose concept goes far beyond traditional effects units and delivering entirely new impulses for musical expression.

 Polyend was founded in 2015 in northeastern Poland by Piotr Raczyńsky and a team of dedicated designers, technicians, programmers, and musicians.
 The company focuses on the development of new creative possibilities.
 The first product to be released was named "Perc" and was a drum machine that created quite a stir on the market.
 Next, Seq and Poly, two interfaces which can be used to control both hardware and software instruments, were unveiled.
 Other products in Polyend's range include various modules for the Eurorack modular system and also the Medusa hybrid synthesizer, which was designed in cooperation with the Greek synthesizer manufacturer Dreadbox.